jdfandino10/SmartPlanner/README.md

 # SmartPlanner
-A homework planner that takes into account some parameters to notify the user the best order in which he should do his homework
+A homework planner that takes into account some parameters to notify the user the best order in which he should do his homework.
+This corresponds to the backend of the aplication.
+You can see the front [here](https://github.com/dalthviz/SmartPlannerFE).
+You can access the API [here](https://smartplannerbe.herokuapp.com/).
+You can access the web app [here](https://smartplannerfe.herokuapp.com/), using the beta users Jose or Daniel (no password required).